Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • No containment (items slide/fall)

-• Can look cluttered if disorganized
+• It can look cluttered if disorganized

 • Heavy books can sag shelves